bcgov/bcmaps/README.md

 ```

 ![](README-plot-maps-2.png)

+### Size of British Columbia

 There is also a simple function that returns the size of B.C. in hectares, square kilometres, or square metres.
 You can choose total area, land area only, or freshwater area only:

 ``` r
 bc_area("total", "ha")